dfinity/portal/docs/tutorials/developer-journey/level-0/01-ic-overview.md

 ### Protocol stack

-The ICP is comprised of four layers, which are:
+The ICP is comprised of four layers:

 1. Peer-to-peer.
 2. Consensus.
 3. Message routing.
 4. Execution.

 Together, the peer-to-peer and consensus layers select and order incoming messages, then provide them to the upper two layers in the form of **blocks**.
-Then, when the message routing and execution layers receive those blocks that contain ordered messages, they can execute them in a completely deterministic manner across every node on the subnet.
-This displays a **round** of message execution, and showcases the implementation of the **replicated state machine**, where every node within the subnet transitions from the same starting state to the same ending state in every round of message execution.
+When the message routing and execution layers receive those blocks that contain ordered messages, they can execute them in a completely deterministic manner across every node on the subnet.
+This demonstrates a **round** of message execution, and showcases the implementation of the replicated state machine, where every node within the subnet transitions from the same starting state to the same ending state in each round of message execution.

 #### Peer-to-peer

 In the ICP technology stack, the first layer is the peer-to-peer layer.
 This layer is responsible for the communication between the nodes within a subnet, and facilitates a reliable and secure channel to do so.
 Through peer-to-peer communication, nodes on a subnet can broadcast messages, referred to as **artifacts**, to all nodes in the subnet.

 Want to go further into this topic?
-Check out [this documentation.](https://internetcomputer.org/how-it-works/peer-to-peer-p2p/)
+Check out [this documentation.](/how-it-works/1_protocol/01_peer-to-peer-p2p.subpage.md)

 #### Consensus

 The consensus layer is responsible for assuring that all nodes in a subnet agree on the messages that are processed on the subnet and the order that they are processed in.
 This is important to ensure that all nodes make the same state transition when executing messages.
 Each subnet on the IC runs consensus independently of the other subnets.

-A unique aspect of the IC consensus protocol is that it provides **cryptographically guaranteed finality**, which is different in comparison to other consensus protocols, such as the one used by Bitcoin, which provide **probabilistic finality**.
+A unique aspect of the IC consensus protocol is that it provides **cryptographically guaranteed finality**, which is different in comparison to other consensus protocols, such as the one used by Bitcoin, which provides **probabilistic finality**.

 Want to go further into this topic?
-Check out [this documentation.](https://internetcomputer.org/how-it-works/consensus/)
+Check out [this documentation.](/how-it-works/1_protocol/02_consensus.subpage.md)

 #### Message routing

 The message routing layer receives a block of messages from the consensus layer, then places these messages into the input queues of their associated target canisters.
 This process is called **induction**.
 The induction process then triggers the **execution** process, which may result in new canister messages in the executed canisters' output queues.
 After execution has completed, messages in the output queues are routed to their recipient by the message routing component.

 Want to go further into this topic?
-Check out [this documentation.](https://internetcomputer.org/how-it-works/message-routing/)
+Check out [this documentation.](/how-it-works/1_protocol/03_message-routing.subpage.md)

 #### Execution